Commuting from the Kitsap Peninsula to Seattle, WA

 Kitsap Fast Ferry—Coming Soon!

-Coming in the Summer of 2017, King County Water Taxi will partner with Kitsap Fast Ferry to provide high-speed ferry service from Bremerton to Downtown, which will shorten commute times and increase convenience for regular commuters.
+King County Water Taxi has partnered with Kitsap Fast Ferry to provide high-speed ferry service from Bremerton to Downtown, shortening commute times to just 28-minutes and increase convenience for regular commuters.
+This service debuted this summer, cutting the average commute time from Bremerton to Downtown Seattle in half.

 Additionally, the King County Water Taxi service provides ferry services from Vashon Island to Seattle.